arizvisa/ida-minsc/docs/static/install.rst

 Examining the major version of the named tuple that has been returned shows that the Python 3.x version of the IDAPython plugin is currently being used.
-At this point, the user may continue to use the IDA-minsc plugin with whatever other plugins or modules that are now available.
+At this point, the user may continue to use the IDA-Minsc plugin with whatever other plugins or modules that are now available.

 .. _downgrading-references: